stefanklut/laypa/tutorial/README.md

 └── ...
 ```

 Any training data should follow this structure.
-And the the pageXML should contain (depending on what type of training you have) either baselines and/or regions.
+And the the PageXML should contain (depending on what type of training you have) either baselines and/or regions.

 The results (by default) will be saved in the output dir specified in the config file.
 This includes the trained models at various steps throughout the training process.
 Additionally, it contains the models that achieved the highest scores in a number of metrics, such as Intersection over Union (IoU) and Accuracy (Acc).
 Apart from saved models, it also contains all the necessary info to retrain the model from scratch.
 This includes the full config and a `.txt` file containing all the images used as training and validation data.